 - Less Purity – Finally, table salt is not as pure as water softener salt, which means it can contain impurities that can clog the system or interfere with its performance.

 With an expensive and delicate system such as a water softener, it’s better to err on the side of caution and use a product that is specifically designed to be used in your water softener.
+In general, other Sodium Chloride salt products are purpose-formulated for their application and it’s not a good idea to make substitutions.
+As an example, in this article we talk about why not to use pool salt in a water softener system: Using Pool Salt In A Water Softener: Should It Be Done.

-Are There Potential Drawbacks Or Negative Impacts Of Using Water Softener Salt?
+Are There Potential Drawbacks or Negative Impacts of Using Water Softener Salt?

 In most cases, water softener salt is perfectly fine to use and isn’t restricted by any government or neighborhood restrictions.
 However, some may be concerned over the potential salty taste of drinking water or environmental impact when disposing of water softener salt.